JEFFERSON WOMEN'S GOLF LEAGUE

 A. Membership Categories

-A member may drop out of the League at any time.
-If she decides to drop out, she should notify the Membership Secretary.
-The League has a no-refund policy.
-However, the Executive Committee may consider the situation and make an exception on a case by case basis.
+If space is available, Members may be added to the Membership Roster throughout the season paying full Membership dues.
+A Member may drop out of the League at any time.
+If she decides to drop out, she should notify the Membership Chair.
+The League has a no-refund policy; however, the Executive Committee may consider, upon written request, the reason(s) for dropping out and make an exception to the no-refund policy on a case-by-case basis.

 V. WEEKLY LEAGUE PLAY

 A. Tee Times: Tee times are required.
 The JWGL website allows its Members to sign-up for a tee time online, using personal devices (mobile phones, tablets, and computers).
 On the afternoon of the day of League play, Members may enter the JWGL website starting at 5:30 pm to book a tee time for the next Wednesday.
 The website booking function will remain open for changes and additional sign-ups until 5:00 am on the day of League play, at which time it will close temporarily to generate an email to the Jefferson Golf Course informing them of booked pairings for that morning.